-Our Bankruptcy and Creditors' Rights practice group provides representation and counsel to debtors, unsecured and secured lenders, creditors' committee and factoring companies during reorganization and liquidation proceedings, as well as loan restructuring and workout services outside the courts.
+The Cowles and Thompson Bankruptcy and Creditors' Rights practice group provides representation and counsel to debtors, unsecured and secured lenders, creditors' committee, and factoring companies during reorganization and liquidation proceedings, as well as loan restructuring and workout services outside the courts.

-Our services include matters relating to the automatic stay and rejection and/or assumption of executory contracts, post-petition financing and cash collateral issues, negotiation of plans of reorganization and disclosures statements, analysis of the debtor’s financial performance, asset sales, preference and fraudulent transfer analysis and litigation and general bankruptcy litigation.
+Our services include matters related to the automatic stay and rejection and/or assumption of executory contracts, post-petition financing and cash collateral issues, negotiation of plans of reorganization, disclosures statements, analysis of the debtor’s financial performance, asset sales, preference and fraudulent transfer analysis, litigation, and general bankruptcy litigation.

 - Directors of financially distressed companies